The Mikado (1967 film): Plot

 As Nanki-Poo and Yum-Yum prepare for their wedding, Ko-Ko informs them of a twist in the law that states that when a married man is beheaded, his widow must be buried alive.
 Ko-Ko urges them to leave Titipu immediately before the Mikado arrives, while he makes a false affidavit in evidence of their fictitious execution; Nanki-Poo and Yum-Yum prepare to leave, to be secretly married by Pooh-Bah.

-The Mikado arrives with Katisha, in search for Nanki-Poo.
+The Mikado arrives with Katisha in search of Nanki-Poo.
 The Mikado reads in the affidavit that Nanki-Poo has been executed for flirting.
 Katisha insists that Ko-Ko, along with Pitti-Sing and Pooh-Bah, should be executed for killing the Mikado's heir apparent, but the Mikado suggests they should wait until after lunch before executing the three.

 Nanki-Poo points out that if Ko-Ko can persuade Katisha to marry Ko-Ko, she will no longer have any claim on Nanki Poo.
 In that case, Nanki Poo can reveal to his father that he is still alive, and all will end well.
-Ko-Ko tells Katisha a story of a bird who died of heartbreak, and Katisha is so moved that she accepts his hand in marriage.
+Ko-Ko tells Katisha a story about a bird who died of heartbreak, and Katisha is so moved that she accepts his hand in marriage.
 Katisha pleads for the Mikado to spare the lives of her new husband, Ko-Ko, and his two friends.
 Nanki-Poo then reveals himself and his new wife to his father, much to Katisha's disgrace.
 Ko-Ko argues that since the Mikado had ordered that an execution take place in Titipu, it was "as good as done ... and why not say so?"
 The Mikado finds great humour in this and pardons everyone, amid much rejoicing.